SAP-docs/btp-developer-guide/docs/develop-a-transactional-application-373046e.md

 ## Define or Develop Extensions for a RAP Business Object

 RAP offers the possibility to develop semantically rich, upgrade-safe, and lifecycle-stable extensions for business objects.
 An original business object developed by an extensibility-enabler is extended with additional functionality to extend the functional scope of the original RAP business object.
-Using well-defined extension points enabled in the original business object, an extension provider can then extend the original data model and behavior in accordance with the business requirements or create their own business service based on a RAP business object interface.
+Using well-defined extension points enabled in the original business object, an extension provider can then extend the original data model and behavior in accordance with the business requirements or create their own business service based on an RAP business object interface.

 ****